 Christmas in London is a magical time.
 I like to wander in the city and discover several places where the Christmas spirit is at its best.
-For those reading the post from abroad, it will give you an idea of the Christmas decorations in the capital.
-And especially in the Covent Garden area, which I really fancy when it comes to Christmas celebrations …
+For those reading the post from abroad, it will give you an idea of the best places to get the Christmas atmosphere in the capital.
+Especially in Covent Garden and around, you can feel that Christmas is in the air, as all lights and christmassy decorations adorn every door and shopfronts.

 Covent Garden derives from “Convent Garden” as in the 16th century it was the vegetable garden of the monks of Westminster Abbey.